Nice to know

 Should I begin a certain place?

 The festival does not have a fixed starting point.
 Depending on each year’s festival, the works and their location will vary and hence there will typically be one or more natural starting points.
-In 2021, for example, it has has been Gammel Strand, which has been close to many of the installations and a hub in all routes.

 Can I experience the Festival from my car?